cmusatyalab/openface/docs/demo-1-web.md

 [like dlib's](http://blog.dlib.net/2015/02/dlib-1813-released.html)
 should be used once the face recognizer has predicted a face.

+To run on your system, first follow the
+[Setup Guide](setup.md) and make sure you can run a simpler demo, like the [comparison demo](demo-2-comparison.md).

-To run on your system, after following the setup directions below, install the requirements for the web demo with `./install-deps.sh` and `sudo pip install -r requirements.txt` from the `demos/web` directory.
+Next, install the requirements for the web demo with `./install-deps.sh` and `sudo pip install -r requirements.txt` from the `demos/web` directory.
 This is currently not included in the Docker container.